Certificate in Field Epidemiology

 - Transcripts (official or unofficial) required for your highest degree earned and relevant completed coursework.
 Please indicate degree and date received.
 Also include transcripts that demonstrate any relevant coursework for quantitative competencies;

-We accept applications for enrollment in the program in the fall and spring terms.
-The deadline to apply for fall 2014 is June 15, 2014.
+We accept applications for enrollment in the program in the fall.
+The deadline to apply for fall 2015 is June 16, 2015 (opens September 2, 2014).
 Please note there are limited spaces available in the program.
 Thus, applying early will provide a better opportunity for admission.

-For information on tuition rates, please consult the UNC Finance Office‘s tuition rates
+For more information regarding tuition rates, please consult the UNC Finance Office‘s tuition rates (page 10).

-For additional information about the Field Epidemiology Certificate program, please contact faculty director Lorraine Alexander at Certificates@unc.edu or Michele Fulton at 919.843.5758.
+For additional information about the Field Epidemiology Certificate program, please go to the Certificate FAQ page or contact faculty director Lorraine Alexander at Certificates@unc.edu or Michele Fulton at 919.843.5758.

 Learn more about distance education opportunities at UNC.